Included below are a few special projects and ideas for additional work using Words and Visions. Contact me to learn more.

 Writing the initial copy.
 Now comes questions or ideas for interviews, as well as initial narration to help set up the camera shots.
 This is drawn from the theme and storyline and considers how the words will set the mood of the production.

 Gathering footage.
 Interviews, video and stills are collected, along with archived materials for the project.
 There can also be slides from the still images to fit into the project.
 This material will be edited down later.

 Coordinating video footage with slides.
 After this, the video and slides are blended together as the raw material is placed into the editor and a rough draft of the material is fleshed out based on the initial outline and narration.

 Adding in the final copy.
 Once the scenes are in place, the final produced is mastered with the final narration and music and the project is done!

-Below are two examples of video consulting projects...
+Below are some examples of video consulting projects...